 Recovering from Stem Cell Transplantation

 The patient will undergo an isolation period after the procedure to avoid the risk of infection while the immune system is still recovering.
 They may be advised to stay at home or isolated in a hospital room while waiting for the bone marrow to grow.
 The patient may also feel fatigue for the first several weeks.

-Two months following stem cell transplant, the physician will take a blood sample and probably also a bone marrow sample from the patient to find out if the patient’s body is producing all types of blood cells.
+Two months following a stem cell transplant, the physician will take a blood sample and probably also a bone marrow sample from the patient to find out if the patient’s body is producing all types of blood cells.
 Most importantly, the physician will also ensure that the patient did not develop major complications.

-Diseases Treated with Stem Cell Transplant
+Diseases Treated with Stem Cell Transplants

 - severe aplastic anemia

 - myeloproliferative disorders, such as myelofibrosis

 - myelodysplastic syndrome

 - Hodgkin’s lymphoma